ForrestLinjianLi/CourseRegistrationNotifier/README.md

 # CourseRegistrationNotifier

 This is a terminal tool I implemented to check the current status (i.e the available seat information) of designated courses.
-Based on your need, you can search by specific course such CPSC 110 and MATH 200.
-Or you can also search by department such as CPSC and MATH.
+Based on your need, you can search by specific courses such CPSC 110 and MATH 200.
+Or you can also search by departments such as CPSC and MATH.
 Then it will return a JSON reuslt, and if there is an available seat it can also send an email.
 So, feel free to deploy a cron job to run the script such that you will get notifications once there's an available seat for you!

 ###  Liberaries Applied